 “Can I Kiss You?” is one of the most inclusive and sought-after programs for providing specific how-to skills for teaching consent, respect in relationships, bystander intervention, and addressing sexual assault.
-Each year, the program is delivered hundreds of times to tens of thousands of students on campuses all over North America.
+Each year, the program is delivered to tens of thousands of students on campuses all over North America.

 Here’s how to build a culture of respect: